 Aluminum baking/pie pans (clean)

-Aluminum beverage cans (do not crush or flatten)
+Aluminum beverage cans (crush or flatten)

 Aluminum foil (clean, balls 2” or larger)

-Aluminum pet food cans (remove labels, do not crush)
+Aluminum pet food cans (crush or flatten)

 Paper, Paperboard, Corrugated Cardboard